PX4/PX4-user_guide/en/frames_vtol/vtol_tiltrotor_omp_hobby_zmo_fpv.md

 Make sure the props are removed!!!

-- Motor 1: Front left motor should spin CW
+- `Motor 1`: Front left motor should spin CW
-- Motor 2: Front right motor should spin CCW
+- `Motor 2`: Front right motor should spin CCW
-- Motor 3: Rear motor should spin CCW
+- `Motor 3`: Rear motor should spin CCW

 If the motor spins in the wrong directions two of the three motor wires need to be swapped.
 The direction can not be changed in software since the ESCs are not using dshot.